aditya-jonn/DataMonitor/Documentation/Modules.md

 # Modules Overview

 The **DataMonitor** pipeline consists of three key modules designed to detect Out-of-Distribution (OOD) inputs and monitor data drift over time.
-Each module serves a specific purpose and incorporates advanced methodologies to address real-world challenges in medical imaging datasets.
+Each module serves a specific purpose.

 ---

 ## Module 1: Feature Extraction Module

 The **Feature Extraction Module** transforms raw image data into structured feature representations that can be analyzed quantitatively.
-This module supports both **supervised** and **unsupervised** learning methods, accommodating datasets with or without labels.
-Additionally, it includes radiomics feature extraction for clinically relevant features.
+This module supports both **supervised** and **unsupervised** learning methods to accommodate datasets with or without labels.

 ### **Key Features**

 1. **Supervised Learning**:
    - **Pretrained Models**:
      - **Method1**: Use general-purpose CNNs (e.g., VGG16, ResNet) as feature extractors.
-These pretrained networks project high-dimensional image data into a reduced, meaningful feature space.
-Features extracted from reference datasets are used to monitor shifts without the need for a task-specific model.
+These pretrained networks project high-dimensional image data into a feature space.
+Features extracted from reference or training datasets are used as a baseline to monitor shifts without the need for a task-specific model.
      - **Method 2**: Use task-specific models trained for a specific objective (e.g., pneumonia detection in chest X-rays).
-These models leverage learned representations that align closely with the specific task, enabling better detection of shifts related to the task.
+These models leverage learned representations that align closely with a specific task to enable better detection of shifts related to the task.

    - **Contrastive Learning**:
-     - A supervised contrastive learning approach is used to distinguish in-distribution (reference) data from out-of-distribution (test) samples.
+     - A supervised contrastive learning approach is used to distinguish in-distribution (reference) data from out-of-distribution (test/new) samples.
      - The model is trained to:
-       - Maximize similarity among samples from the same distribution.
-       - Minimize similarity with out-of-distribution samples.
-     - This method creates a specialized feature space optimized for robust OOD detection.
+       - structure the feature space such that semantically similar in-distribution (ID) samples are close together.

 2. **Unsupervised Learning**:
    - Uses techniques such as:
-     - Autoencoders to learn compressed representations of the data and identify deviations in reconstruction errors.
+     - Autoencoders to learn compressed (latent) representations of input data and detect anomalies by measuring reconstruction errors — high errors may indicate out-of-distribution or anomalous inputs.
      - Dimensionality reduction (e.g., PCA, t-SNE, UMAP) to visualize and identify clusters or anomalies.